 Who is more stylish bike with long mileage in low budget, know here

-If you want style with long mileage, then know here who can be a better option for you in a low budget between TVS Radeon vs Hero Passion Pro.
+If you want to buy a 125cc segment bike which is stylish as well as giving mileage, then know here who can be a better option in Hero Glamor vs Honda Shine.

-The country’s two-wheeler sector has a wide range of low-budget and fuel-efficient mileage bikes that showcase a wide range of bikes from leading companies like Hero, TVS and Bajaj.
+After 100 cc mileage bikes in the two-wheeler sector, 125 cc bikes are most in demand due to the combination of strong engine and style with mileage.

-If you are also planning to buy a new bike, then here you can know the complete details of those two bikes which are stylish with strong mileage in low budget.
+If you also want to buy a 125 cc segment bike that is stylish with strong mileage, then here we are going to tell you about two such bikes.

-Today, for comparison, we have TVS Radeon and Hero Passion Pro bikes, in which we will tell the complete details of the price and features of both of them.
+Today, for comparison, we have Hero Glamor and Honda Shine, in which you will know the complete details from the price to the features of these two.

-TVS Radeon: TVS Radeon has been recently launched by the company which is liked for style and comfortable riding.
-The company has launched this bike in three variants.

-The bike has been given a single cylinder 109.7 cc engine which is based on fuel injection technology with air-cooled motor.
+Hero Glamor: The name of Hero Glamor also comes in the mileage bikes of Hero MotoCorp which are in highest demand.
+The company has launched eight variants of this bike in the market.

 (read this also– These top 3 bikes run after smelling petrol, give mileage up to 100 kmpl)

+(read this alsoBefore buying, know the complete details of the top 3 best selling scooters in the country)

+Honda Shine: Honda Shine is a stylish bike of its company, which the company has launched in the market with two variants.
+In Honda Shine, the company has given a 124 cc single cylinder engine, which is an engine based on air-cooled fuel injected technology.
-In the bike, the company has given a 113 cc single cylinder engine which generates 9.15 PS of power and 9.89 Nm of peak torque.
-This engine is mated to a 4 speed manual gearbox.

-In the braking system of the bike, the company has given disc brake in its front wheel and drum brake in the rear wheel, with which tubeless tires have been given.
+This engine can generate 10.74 PS of power and 11 Nm of peak torque and is mated to a 5-speed gearbox.
+In the braking system of the bike, the company has given a combination of disc brake in the front wheel and drum brake in the rear wheel with which tubeless tires have been added.

 #stylish #bike #long #mileage #budget